 7th Annual General Meeting

 The Society holds an annual general meeting in the first half of the year to report on the previous year's activities and financial situation and to plan means of promoting interest in bookplates in the coming year.
-The 5th annual general meeting was held on the evening of Wednesday, 4 July 2012 in the serene surroundings of the upstairs room of the Better Read Than Dead Bookshop in Newtown, Sydney, thanks to the generosity of owner, art patron and bookplate enthusiast Pat Corrigan AM.
+The 7th annual general meeting was held on the evening of Wednesday, 11 June 2014 in the stimulating surroundings of the upstairs room of the Better Read Than Dead Bookshop in Newtown, Sydney, thanks to the generosity of owner, art patron and bookplate enthusiast Pat Corrigan AM.
 Society business was preceeded by a round of 'Show and Tell', led off by Douglas Stewart's presentation on his upcoming book Bookplates Pat Corrigan & family; other members showed off their own bookplates and related finds of the past year and Pat Corrigan gave an insightful summing up of the current state of the bookselling business.

 Newsletter and printed materials

 The flagship of the society is its quarterly, full-colour Newsletter, which publishes a range of illustrated articles, letter and notes on historical and contemporary aspects of bookplates.
 Contributions are invited from members and non-members; any enquiries should be directed to the Editor, Dr Mark Ferson on +61 2 9428 2863 or by email at m.fersonATunsw.edu.au More information is available on the Newsletter page.

 For information on joining the Society, please go to this page.